-A smart contract is a tamper-proof program that runs on a blockchain network when certain predefined conditions are satisfied.
+A smart contract is a decentralized computer program running on a blockchain network that automatically and deterministically executes agreements based on predefined conditions.

 Smart contracts are computer programs that are hosted and executed on a blockchain network.
 Each smart contract consists of code specifying predetermined conditions that, when met, trigger outcomes.
 By running on a decentralized blockchain instead of a centralized server, smart contracts allow multiple parties to come to a shared result in an accurate, timely, and tamper-proof manner.